nwtobbe/BareProx/README.md

 Done.
+Moved around in _Layout
+Added Snapmirror
 Parallellization of waiting for proxmox snapshots.
 Fixed 401 when waiting for proxmox snapshots
 Added readd of snapshots magically appearing on secondary.
 Added Orphaned snapshots
 Fixed timezone on debian, again and again
 Fixed edit schedule again
-Disabled clean orpahned snapshots from primarey storage Added rename files when doing an inplace restore.
+Disabled clean orphaned snapshots from primary storage Added rename files when doing an inplace restore.
 Fixed Restore, cancel
 Fixed edit storage on netapp, return to correct page when clicking on save